jonpham/training-cpp/README.md

 This readme outlines the design requirements for this training project, meager as they may be.

 ## Purpose
-The purpose of this repository is to illustrate a sample Development Process for BAE P&S Software Product development using engineering productivity tools provided by the BAE P&S Software Functional Group:
+The purpose of this repository is to illustrate a sample Development Process for Software Product development using engineering productivity tools provided by the the Software Operations team.
   * **Confluence**; Documentation and Collaboration
   * **JIRA**; Issue / Effort Tracking
   * **Bitbucket Server**; Git Repository Management/Storage